About the course

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 You should submit a detailed outline of your proposed research, written in English, covering areas such as the background to the research, methodology, expected results and the contribution to the field of learning.
-The overall page count should include any bibliography.
+The overall word count should include any bibliography.

 However, in the case of applications for departmental or industrial studentships where a project has already been formulated, a personal statement of around 750 words should be submitted in place of a research proposal.